cmdalbem/portfolio/src/pages/meu-corre/index.md

 # Overview

-[Meu Corre](https://meucorre.com.br/) ("My Gig") is a social impact entrepreneurship project I co-founded with Igor Dalla Vecchia, an old friend who was doing his Master on the relationship of brazilian courier workers with platforms.
+[Meu Corre](https://meucorre.com.br/) ("My Gig") is a social impact entrepreneurship project I co-founded with Igor Dalla Vecchia, an old friend who was doing his Master on the relationship of Brazilian courier workers with platforms.
 I was the responsible for everything concerning the product, from Discovery, Strategy and Research to UX/UI Design and major technical decisions.

-We successfully got funded with more than R$ 200.000,00 by important brazilian institutions such as FAPERJ, CNPq and Fundo Brasil.
+We successfully got funded with more than R$ 200.000,00 by important Brazilian institutions such as FAPERJ, CNPq and Fundo Brasil.
 We also had access to almost 2 years of workshops and mentorship in topics such as business and product management.
 This allowed us to successfully launch the app on Google Play in April/2024 and we have been iterating on it with user feedbacks and planning on next steps.

 <!-- The team behind Meu Corre consisted of various contributors with diverse expertise, including designers, developers, legal experts, and communication specialists.
 Special mention goes to delivery workers themselves, who participated in interviews and tests to help shape the app. -->